 But what about team dinners?
 A number of the Henley pubs, if arranged well in advance, will do a training table for teams of two courses for a set price, changing every day.
 The crew liaison can help put you in contact with the pubs that offer this service.

-Many Henley cafés and restaurants offer discounts for Henley Women’s competitors with a competitors’ wristband.
+Many Henley cafés and restaurants offer discounts for Henley Women’s competitors with a competitor’s wristband.

 The Henley experience

-International crew reception at the River & Rowing MuseumInternational crews competing at Henley Women’s Regatta are invited to the International Crew Reception on Thursday evening, before the regatta begins.
-It’s free to attend, but you need to book tickets via the regatta website, and also book for the related pasta supper if you want to eat at the reception too.
+International crews competing at Henley Women’s Regatta are invited to the International Crew Reception on Thursday evening, before the regatta begins.
+It’s free to attend, but you need to book tickets for this and the related pasta supper if you want to eat at the reception too.

 Spectators at Henley Women’s are welcome to wander the banks and take advantage of being close to the action, but you can book a table at the Chairman’s Enclosure by the finish for an extra-special experience.